-The NARST Graduate Student Representative is a 2-year appointed position to serve on the NARST Board of Directors as an ex officio member.
-Ex officio members of the Board and of its committees may participate fully in Board discussions and deliberations, but they do not possess voting rights.
+The NARST Graduate Student Coordinator is a 2-year appointed position to serve on the NARST Board of Directors as a voting member.
 The graduate student holding this position will serve to ensure graduate student viewpoints are represented in the discussions leading up to decisions being made by the NARST Board.
 Responsibilities of the position involve soliciting graduate student concerns, reporting Board decisions to the graduate students, and working to further the goals of NARST.
 The purpose of this Board position is to ensure graduate student voices are heard by the organization and to contribute positively to the governance of NARST.